Free · Fast · Privacy-first

 Understand that editing reduces detectability

 The more a human edits AI output, the lower the AI score tends to be.
-This is a fundamental limitation — detection works best on raw or minimally edited AI text.
+This is a fundamental limitation.
+Detection works best on raw or minimally edited AI text and weakens as the level of human revision increases.

 Use multiple tools for high-stakes decisions

 For decisions with significant consequences, run the same text through two or three different AI detectors.
-Consistent high scores across multiple tools are a stronger signal than a single result.
+Consistent high scores across multiple tools are a stronger signal than a single result from any one tool.

 Frequently asked questions